LawleyClasses/230-spring2017/weekly_materials/week1/tuesdayExercise.md

 Start by going to the [Github Student Developer Pack](https://education.github.com/pack) website.
 You can see a list there of all the perks you get--the most important one, and the only one you'll need for the class--is the unlimited private repos.

-Click on the link to get the pack, and then reassure them that you're a student.
-You'll have to fill out a form providing your RIT email, your
+Click on the link to get the pack, and fill out the form with your RIT email address and your expected graduation date.

 ## Slack

 I've set up a Slack chat for our class at [http://lawleywebdev.slack.com/](http://lawleywebdev.slack.com/).
 Right now, it's set up so anyone with an @rit.edu address can create an account, just to make things easier.
-I'll disable that at the end of the week, so if you add the class late you'll need to request access to the Slack.
+I'll disable that at the end of the week, so if you add the class late you'll need to request access.
+(Every Slack uses its own login, so if you use Slack with another group, your account/login there won't work for this one.)

 When you choose a user name, please make it something that my TA and I will be able to recognize easily in the chats.
 Your first name and last initial are ideal, although I'll accept your RIT ID as a username, as well.

-Every Slack uses its own login, so if you use Slack for something else, your account/login there won't work for this one.

 After you've successfully logged into Slack, post a brief message in the #introductions channel so I know you're there.